GeekTrainer/learn-typescript/m04-develop-typed-functions-using-typescript/includes/5-exercise-fun-with-parameters.md

-In this exercise, you'll create functions that have required, optional, default, and rest parameters.
+In this exercise, you'll create functions that have required, optional, and default parameters.

 ## Required parameters